Kwaza-ICT/kwaza-ict.github.io/docs/aws/ami/win11/index.md

 3. It will ask for a product key, you can skip this step and continue the installation.
 4. Once the installation is complete, shut down the VM.

+#### Preparation before exporting

+1. Enable RDP on the Windows 11 VM.

 ## Second challenge

 ### Step 3: Export the VM to OVA